 Every scoop, cup, dish or drink you buy at these eateries makes a positive impact.
 Kind of like TOMS Shoes, but way tastier.

-With its landmark setting inside a 28-foot-tall milk can and an always-eager crowd out front, no matter the weather, Little Man Ice Cream is hard not to notice.
-Less well known is their Scoop for Scoop program.
-Every scoop of ice cream you purchase here is matched with a donated scoop of dry goods to a community in need around the world.
+Located in a 28-foot-tall milk can with an always-eager crowd out front, no matter the weather, Little Man Ice Cream is hard to miss in the Lower Highland (LoHi) neighborhood.
+Less well-known is their Scoop for Scoop program: Every scoop of ice cream you purchase is matched with a donated scoop of dry goods to a community in need around the world.
 (As if you needed another excuse to eat more ice cream!)

-Famous for its delicious Mexican food, Illegal Pete’s is also on a mission to help starving artists.
+Famous for its burritos, Illegal Pete’s is also on a mission to help starving artists.
 At any of its various locations in Colorado and Arizona, touring musicians can eat for free.
 This sometimes leads to impromptu performances and allows patrons to meet the artists.
-Illegal Pete's has opened one of its newest locations in Denver's Sunnyside neighborhood.
+Illegal Pete's has nine Denver-area locations.

-SAME Café (which stand for So All May Eat), is a nonprofit restaurant, which serves up locally sourced fare on a donation-only basis to anyone, regardless of ability to pay.
+Located on East Colfax Avenue, SAME Café (short for So All May Eat), is a nonprofit restaurant, which serves up locally sourced fare on a donation-only basis to anyone, regardless of ability to pay.
 Diners can volunteer for 30 minutes or make a donation that they feel is fair.

 When you frequent these establishments, you’re also supporting employment opportunities for disabled, homeless or disadvantaged folks.

 Comal Heritage Food Incubator

 Fresh, Latin-American lunches meet good vibes at Comal Heritage Food Incubator.
 The restaurant empowers women of Denver’s Globeville neighborhood — many originating from Mexico, El Salvador, Syria, Iraq and Ethiopia — to share their traditions while learning about culinary arts and business.